By Frank Rotering | February 1, 2018

 Unlike the previous graph, this one has unsafe GHG concentrations on the vertical axis.
 The zero point is therefore the start of the GHG danger zone, and the current level is well inside it.

 As emissions decline to zero at various rates (not shown), the concentrations stabilize at various levels, as depicted.
 The policymaker’s task is to choose a lower concentration level for the future by adopting an aggressive emissions reduction policy today.
 For example, clean energy innovations might shift the curve from #3 to #2, or from #2 to #1.
-Although these are only relative improvements that fail to achieve the absolute goal of GHG safety, they are nevertheless treated as effective climate actions.
+Note, however, that these are only relative improvements.
+They fail to achieve the absolute goal of GHG safety, but are nevertheless treated as effective climate actions.

 A crucial aspect of this scheme is that it can continue to be used as the GHG level rises.
 Because the GHG danger point was never specified and only relative improvements matter, deadly concentration options can be presented as rational choices far into the future.
 This is why graphs such as this appear in all of the IPCC’s Assessment Reports, despite the rapid increase in both concentrations and scientific understanding of the dangers involved.
 Presumably newer, even glossier versions of these curves are now being prepared for publication in 2021.

 The tragic reality is that the IPCC strategy will inevitably result in ecological disaster because it bends the wrong curve: emissions instead of concentrations.
 The only approach that can possibly succeed is to scientifically establish the GHG danger point and then bend the concentration curve to safety through highly aggressive emission reductions and GHG removals.
 The prospective results are shown here: